mofrim/42-fdf/README.md

     2) normalize vectors
     3) put it back to its original position
     4) ... or, somehow integrate this into my trafo functions.

+- [2024-09-13 00:30] Continue tomorrow.
+Angles also need to persist.
+Furthermore i should make up a way for centering the whole map on screen.